Download PDFOpen PDF in browser

 An answer: quantum information is what is conserved.
 Indeed, it can be particularly defined as the counterpart (e.g. in the sense of Emmy Noether’s theorems) to the physical quantity of action (e.g. as energy is the counterpart of time in them).
 It is valid in any course of time rather than in the evenly running one.
 That generalization implies a generalization of the periodic table including any continuous and smooth transformation between two chemical elements.

-Keyphrases: conservation, Emmy Noether’s theorems of conservation, Periodic Table, quantum chemistry, quantum information
+Keyphrases: Emmy Noether’s theorems of conservation, Periodic Table, conservation, quantum chemistry, quantum information

 BibTeX entry